celestiaorg/docs/docs/developers/node-api.md

 sidebar_label: Node API
 ---

-# Celestia Node API Docs
+# celestia-node API docs
 <!-- markdownlint-disable MD013 -->

-This is the Celestia Node API Docs reference page for being able to make API requests to your Celestia Node.
+This is the celestia-node API Docs reference page for being able to make API requests to your celestia-node.

 In order to query the API, you will need to setup your node.
 Resources on how to do this can be found in the following [guide](../nodes/validator-node.md#deploy-the-celestia-node).